Passiflora edulis 'Frederick'

-(Passiflora edulis) Frederick is the premier fruit producing passiflora!
+Frederick is the premier-fruit producing passiflora!
 The flowers are fragrant and large.
-The fruit has a purple skin and delicious pulp when ripe.
-The fruit should never be picked, it must fall from the vine naturally.
+The fruit has a dark purple skin and delicious pulp when ripe.
+The fruit should never be picked; it must fall from the vine naturally.
 If it is allowed to wrinkle a bit after collecting, it becomes sweet ambrosia.
 This outstanding Patrick Pons-Worley hybrid is vigorous and blooms from late spring until fall.
-In USDA Zones 10-11, this plant is excellent for a sunny location and makes a good, rapidly growing screen for a fence or outbuilding.
+Restrict root growth to encourage flowering and fruiting.